genesiscommunitysuccess/docs/docs/04_web/05_micro-front-ends/05_foundation-login/05_foundation-login.md

 [Advanced usage example](./docs/api/foundation-login.configure.md#example)

-## Public and Private Routes
+## Public and private routes

-You may need to set up a `NavigationContributor` in your app's router config class to handle `public` and `autoAuth` route settings.
+You may need to set up a `NavigationContributor` in your application's router config class to handle `public` and `autoAuth` route settings.

-- `public` which will indicate that a route doesn't require the user to be authenticated to view
+- `public`, which indicates that a route doesn't require the user to be authenticated to view it
-- `autoAuth` which will log the user back in onto the page when they navigate away if they already have an authenticated session
+- `autoAuth`, where, if the user already has an authenticated session, they are automatically logged in again if they navigate away from a page and then return

 ```ts
 {